Ákos Rózmann

-From 1978 for nineteen years he was organist at the Stockholm Catholic Cathedral.
+From 1978 for nineteen years he was an organist at the Stockholm Catholic Cathedral.
 Here he met the choir-leader and musicologist Viveca Servatius, who later became his life partner.
 1978 also saw the beginning of his second large-scale work, Tolv stationer (Twelve Stations), the first one to use recorded sounds of acoustical origin (while the previous two used entirely synthetic material).
 Its composition engaged Rózmann until as late as 2001, resulting in a work with a playing time of more than six hours.
-The first parts were premiered in the Stockholm Culture House in 1984.
+The first parts premiered at the Stockholm Culture House in 1984.
 In 2014 Editions Mego records released a 7-CD box set of the entire series of the Stations.